Edward J. Lakso: Life and career

 Lakso graduated from UCLA with a degree in music and taught briefly in the Los Angeles school district.
 While attending UCLA, he wrote the screenplay for Operation Dames, a Korean War drama about a USO troop trapped behind enemy lines shot in Topanga Canyon, California.

+By his early 20's, he was already a small-town star, after high school and college productions gave a hint of his talent and, in 1959, when his film "Road Racers" was shown at the State Theatre over a series of days.

-While serving in the United States Air Force he wrote a musical with Tommy Oliver (they would later work again on Watergate: the Musical).
+While serving in the United States Air Force he wrote a musical with Tommy Oliver called "When you Walked In." (they would later work again on Watergate: the Musical).
+During Ed's last year in the Air Force, he began writing the 2-Act musical comedy "Renee" which was set in Paris, France.
+It was named after his mother, whose middle name was "Renee."

 Lakso co-wrote and scored The Immoral Mr. Teas, an early film by Russ Meyer, and scripted several other films, including The Broken Land (1962; the screen debut for Jack Nicholson), Gentle Giant (1967), and the blaxploitation film Brother on the Run (1973), which he co-directed with Herbert Stock.

 Lakso is best known for his television work, writing Combat!, Star Trek, Planet of the Apes, Charlie's Angels, The Rockford Files, Name of the Game, Starsky & Hutch, Airwolf, The Fall Guy, and Hawaii Five-O. He also composed music for Charlie's Angels and Dr. Kildare.
 He was also the line producer on the Charlie's Angels episodic television show, following Barney Rosensweig's brief tenure in that job.

 Lakso also wrote, produced and directed several musicals.
 In 1967, he spent a summer in West Yellowstone, writing and producing a melodrama at the Golden Garter Theatre.
 Later, Tom Piper, for which he wrote the book, music and lyrics was produced at the Goodspeed Opera House in East Haddam, Connecticut, and starred Harve Presnell, Watergate, the Musical written and produced with Tommy Oliver at the Alliance Theater in Atlanta Georgia which starred Gene Barry; and Vincent, the Musical staged at the Las Palmas theater in Hollywood with his wife, Lee Travis, who co-produced and designed the costumes.

+In 1972, he wrote, directed and produced a film about race car driver Richard Petty, 43 - The Petty Story.
+It was his first turn at directing a film.